shuha-sheikh/Responsive-Ecommerce-Applet/README.md

-# Applet-Frontend
+# Responsive E-commerce Applet/Website

-This is a frontend (with little backend) ecommerce website that I created along with two peers as a final project.
+This is a responsive E-commerce website that I created along with two peers as a final project.
 The applet can be displayed as a website on a desktop and as an app on a cellular device.
-The ecommerce websit allows users to scroll through numerous items of clothings, divided into two categories (men & women).
+The ecommerce website allows users to scroll through numerous items of clothings, divided into two categories (men & women).
 Some items can be selected to gain a personal view and select sizes for purchase.
 The cart is also viewable (currently only frontend with a preview purchase in cart).